 Context menu over a key frame

-Removes multiple selected key frames.
-You can also use the Delete movie button on the right to clear the whole movie sequence.
+Delete movie button on the right to clear the whole movie sequence.

-Duplicates the selected block and places the copy after the current block.
-A warning symbol appears on duplicated blocks to indicate the new block is the same as its source - so that the user is not surprised that “nothing happens” during playback of this block.
+appears on duplicated blocks to indicate the new block is the same as its source - so that the user is not surprised that “nothing happens” during playback of this block.
 Once you move the block elsewhere, the warning disappears.

-These effects can be dragged and dropped into the timeline.
+These effects can be dragged and dropped into the time line.

 Drag and drop these effects into the gray subtitle line.
 Then click on “Subtitle text goes here...” to write down the subtitle text which will be shown in the top/center/bottom part of the movie over a duration which can be adjusted by pulling the sides of the subtitle rectangle.